Slow Learners that We Are

 He says he’ll pick his people more carefully this time, that in his first term he didn’t know anybody because he was not of Washington.
 That may have accounted for the fact that he had a 91% turnover rate in four years, compared to Reagan’s 78% (eight years), Clinton’s 74% (8 years), and Obama’s 71% (eight years).
 In four years, Trump had four chiefs of staff, four press secretaries, four national security advisors, and six communications directors.
 The life expectancy of a Trump staffer was short.

 He also says that he’ll go after an alarming number of people, all of which may be loosely grouped under the heading of people who don’t agree with Trump.
-He’s said he’ll use the National Guard and even the Military on American soil.
+He’s said he’ll use the National Guard and even the military on American soil.
 All that, of course, while he’s deporting 12 million people.

 He will, as he has, pander to the Christian Nationalists, the White Supremacists, and any number of other groups (e.g., America First) who want to exclude and punish significant parts of our citizenry.